tekknolagi/tekknolagi.github.com/_posts/2026-01-17-multiple-entry.md

 where we have `LoadArg` instructions.
 That gives us flexibility to also later add full specialization without forcing it.

+Cameron Zwarich also notes that this this is an analogue to the common problem people have when implementing the reverse: postdominators.
+This is because often functions have multiple return IR instructions.
+He notes the usual solution is to transform them into branches to a single return instruction.

+Do you have this problem?
 What does your compiler do?